LeadingZero72/LoveSpeech/README.md

 LoveSpeech 1.0

 This is the source code of ​​my app <LoveSpeech>.
-I had the idea around 2006, but was prevented from implementing it.
+I had the idea around 2006, but was prevented from releasing it.
 Now, here it is.

 Private Encryption for Social Media.
 Disguise your posts, only your friends can read.